-Immediate family is defined as spouse, children, parents, siblings, and guardians.
-Close relative is defined as grandparents, spouse's parents, aunts, uncles, nieces, nephews, brothers-in-law, sisters-in-law.

-In certain circumstances additional days may be granted by the school administration.
+Immediate family is generally defined as spouse, children, parents, siblings, and guardians.
+Close relatives generally include grandparents, spouse's parents, aunts, uncles, nieces, nephews, brothers-in-law, and sisters-in-law.
+Documentation may be requested.
+Requests for bereavement time for someone other than immediate family or close relative as defined above require use of vacation or personal time.
+In certain circumstances additional days may be grated by the school administration.